 The only thing that differs is the price with which one calculates.
-Instead of using the product's price, one uses the competitors price.
-Conceptually, however price elasticity and cross price elasticity slightly differ.
+Instead of using the product’s price, one uses the competitor’s price.
+Conceptually, however price elasticity and cross-price elasticity slightly differ.
 With cross elasticity scores, it is plausible to get positive scores.
 However, with elasticity this is highly implausible and almost always indicates omitted variable bias, granted some luxury goods, like iPhones, may be the exception.

 The influence of competitors

 But we can also imagine negative cross elasticity scores.
 In this case, we are confronted with a complementary product.
 For example, next to our salad bar is a cute little coffee place.
-Coffee is perfect at overcoming the after lunch food coma – so many people want one.
+Coffee is perfect at overcoming the after-lunch food coma – so many people want one.
 Unfortunately, the greedy owner of this cute coffee shop just increased her prices – again!
 Annoying, but not a big problem for us, the restaurant with which our salad bar competes also sells cheap coffee.
-Now this is a big problem for the salad bar.
-Their salad and the coffee from cute, but greedy shop are complimentary products.
+Now, this is a big problem for the salad bar.
+Their salad and the coffee from cute, but greedy shop are complementary products.
 As the coffee price increases, salad sales at our salad bar slow.

 In Frankfurt, there are obviously only coffee shops with very reasonably priced coffee, so we stick to just the information about the main competitor.
 But how to operationalize the competitor price data?
 The conceptional and mathematical closeness between elasticity and cross elasticity suggests that one could treat them similarly.
-And indeed, it is good starting point to include competitor prices the same way as the actual product prices, spoiler alert, logged.
+And indeed, it is a good starting point to include competitor prices the same way as the actual product prices, spoiler alert, logged.

 |Estimate||Std.
 Error||Estimate||Std.
 Error|

 Let’s look at the output in the table above.
 As I was in full control of the data generation process – and since we know what the underlying elasticity actually was – I set it at -1.5.
-Obviously, because of the miniscule level of randomness added, both models do reasonably well.
+Obviously, because of the minuscule level of randomness added, both models do reasonably well.
 Even withstanding and the standard errors, there is still a clear winner.
-By ignoring the impact of promotional activities and the competitors prices, the price elasticity estimate of simpler model is biased.
+By ignoring the impact of promotional activities and the competitor’s prices, the price elasticity estimate of the simpler model is biased.
 Here the difference is relatively small, but with real data, the difference can be substantial or as we omit essential information here systemic.